VCDN-2025-INSY7314/Hello-INSY7314/01 - Setting up Foundations/README.md

     .env
     dist
     ```
-- Create a .env file for backend:
+- Create a .env file for backend (you would have done this already):
     ```
-    MONGO_URI=mongodb://localhost:27017/pulsevote
-    JWT_SECRET=changeMeToSomethingStrong
     PORT=5000
     ```
-    (Don’t commit this file to Git!)
+    (Don’t commit this file to Git - added to gitignore)

-- Initialize Git repositories in both folders:
+- Initialize Git repositories in both folders - we will push to git repos - see Teams for links
-    ```
-    git init
-    git add .
-    git commit -m "Initial scaffold"
-    ```
-    (You may push to your own GitHub if required.)

 ### 5. Dependency Audit